vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **[Custom exclusions](#custom-exclusions)**: These are exclusions that you define for specific use cases or scenarios, and for certain operating systems, such as [Mac](#exclusions-on-mac), [Linux](#exclusions-on-linux), and [Windows](#exclusions-on-windows).
 - **[Preconfigured antivirus exclusions](#antivirus-preconfigured-exclusions)**: These are exclusions that you don't have to define, such as [automatic server role exclusions](#automatic-server-role-exclusions) and [built-in antivirus exclusions](#built-in-antivirus-exclusions).
 Even though you don't have to define these, it's helpful to know what they are and how they work.
 - **[Attack surface reduction exclusions](#attack-surface-reduction-exclusions)**: These are exclusions to prevent attack surface reduction capabilities from blocking legitimate applications that your organization might be using.
-- **[Automation folder exclusions](#automation-folder-exclusions)**: These are exclusions that you define to prevent automated investigation and remediation capablities from applying to specific files or folders.
+- **[Automation folder exclusions](#automation-folder-exclusions)**: These are exclusions that you define to prevent automated investigation and remediation capabilities from applying to specific files or folders.
 - **[Controlled folder access exclusions](#controlled-folder-access-exclusions)**: These are exclusions to allow certain apps or executables to access protected folders.
 - **[Custom remediation actions](#custom-remediation-actions)**: These are actions that you specify for Microsoft Defender Antivirus when certain types of detections.